kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(17\) For each turbine engine, an indicator to indicate the functioning of the powerplant ice protection system;

-\(18\) An indicator for the filter required by §29.997 to indicate the occurrence of contamination of the filter to the degree established in compliance with §29.955;
+\(18\) An indicator for the filter required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.997   Fuel strainer or filter.|§29.997]] to indicate the occurrence of contamination of the filter to the degree established in compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.955   Fuel flow.|§29.955]];

-\(19\) For each turbine engine, a warning means for the oil strainer or filter required by §29.1019, if it has no bypass, to warn the pilot of the occurrence of contamination of the strainer or filter before it reaches the capacity established in accordance with §29.1019(a)(2);
+\(19\) For each turbine engine, a warning means for the oil strainer or filter required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1019   Oil strainer or filter.|§29.1019]], if it has no bypass, to warn the pilot of the occurrence of contamination of the strainer or filter before it reaches the capacity established in accordance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1019   Oil strainer or filter.|§29.1019]](a)(2);

 \(20\) An indicator to indicate the functioning of any selectable or controllable heater used to prevent ice clogging of fuel system components;

 \(21\) An individual fuel pressure indicator for each engine, unless the fuel system which supplies that engine does not employ any pumps, filters, or other components subject to degradation or failure which may adversely affect fuel pressure at the engine;

-\(22\) A means to indicate to the flightcrew the failure of any fuel pump installed to show compliance with §29.955;
+\(22\) A means to indicate to the flightcrew the failure of any fuel pump installed to show compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.955   Fuel flow.|§29.955]];

-\(23\) Warning or caution devices to signal to the flightcrew when ferromagnetic particles are detected by the chip detector required by §29.1337(e); and
+\(23\) Warning or caution devices to signal to the flightcrew when ferromagnetic particles are detected by the chip detector required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1337   Powerplant instruments.|§29.1337]](e); and

 \(24\) For auxiliary power units, an individual indicator, warning or caution device, or other means to advise the flightcrew that limits are being exceeded, if exceeding these limits can be hazardous, for—